React View Transitions: A Hands-On Look

 document.querySelector('.content').innerHTML = newContent;

-The browser snapshots the old state, runs your callback, snapshots the new state, then animates between them.
-No keyframes to write, no FLIP calculations, no layout thrashing.
-It just works.
+});The browser snapshots the old state, runs our callback, snapshots the new state, then animates between them.
+We don't need to write keyframes, deal with FLIP calculations, or worry about layout thrashing.

-Bringing It Into React
+Using It in React

 import { ViewTransition } from 'react';